 String Quartet No. 2 in D minor, JB 1:124

 String Quartet No. 14 in A-flat Major, Op.
 105

-In 2007, the Cologne Philharmonic nominated the Quartet as ECHO Rising Stars, resulting in a tour to major concert halls worldwide.
-The Quartet were BBC New Generation Artists from 2007-09, and in 2010 was awarded the Special Ensemble Scholarship of the Borletti-Buitoni Trust.
+In spring 2005, the Quartet won the Paolo Borciani competition in Italy and in 2007, Cologne Philharmonie nominated them as ECHO Rising Stars, resulting in a tour to major concert halls worldwide.
+The Quartet took part in the BBC New Generation Artists scheme between 2007-09, and in 2010 was awarded the Special Ensemble Scholarship of the Borletti-Buitoni Trust.

-The Quartet take their name from the Czech composer Pavel Haas (1899-1944) who was imprisoned at Theresienstadt in 1941 and tragically died at Auschwitz three years later.
+The Quartet is based in Prague and studied with the late Milan Skampa, the legendary violist of the Smetana Quartet.
+They take their name from the Czech composer Pavel Haas (1899-1944) who was imprisoned at Theresienstadt in 1941 and tragically died at Auschwitz three years later.
 His legacy includes three wonderful string quartets.